-Is a Medicare Supplement Plan Right for Me?
+Is a Medicare Supplement Insurance Plan Right for You?

 When it’s time to enroll in Medicare, you will have several choices.
-Since Original Medicare covers only about 80% of your medical costs, you may want to consider buying a Supplemental or Medigap plan, which will cover most of the remaining 20% of services that Medicare approves.
+Since Original Medicare covers only about 80% of your medical costs, you may want to consider buying a Medicare Supplement insurance or Medigap policy, which will cover most of the remaining 20% of services that Medicare approves.
 You can also choose a Part C or Medicare Advantage plan, which includes Parts A, B and usually D in one package which we describe here.

 What if you cannot afford a Medicare Supplement?
 Since the premiums for these plans can vary tremendously, what do you do if you cannot afford the monthly premium?
 You may be eligible for Medicaid, which is assistance for people with low income.
 Check with your state Medicaid program about your eligibility.